 A trumpet is perhaps the most realistic sounding of all turkey calls, yet among the most difficult to use as well.

 This call consists of a hollow, pencil-like tube, which is bell-shaped at one end.
-On the opposite end from this bell, sits a narrow taper, fitted with a cork mouthpiece.
+On the opposite end of this bell, sits a narrow taper, fitted with a cork mouthpiece.

 This tapered end of the trumpet call is placed to a hunter’s lips, where a kissing action takes place.